neu-vi/PlanarRecon/README.md

 ### Real-time Demo on Custom Data with Camera Poses from ARKit.
-We provide a real-time demo of PlanarRecon running with self-captured ARKit data.
+We provide a demo of PlanarRecon running with self-captured ARKit data.
 Please refer to [DEMO.md](DEMO.md) for details.
 We also provide the [example data](https://drive.google.com/file/d/1FKccOUCW2T_rV81VhqVeqeo-dec8ooNW/view?usp=sharing) captured using iPhoneXR.
 Incrementally saving and visualizing are not enabled in PlanarRecon for now.